Introduction#

 Name: TD, Length: 95, dtype: object

-Get the number of student in each groupe#
+Get the number of students in each group.#

 df.TD.value_counts()